-Popular Cabo San Lucas Shore Excursions
+Don't Miss in Cabo San Lucas

 Whale-watching: From mid-December to mid-April, whales, including humpbacks, grays and blues, visit Cabo.
 You get close on a 15-person Zodiac, and the experience is amazing.
 Nearly every tour operator offers a whale-watching tour of some sort; expect to pay about $89 for a several-hour trip.

 Sportfishing: Cabo San Lucas considers itself the "marlin capital of the world," and regardless of which fish are running, there are numerous sportfishing operators that take individuals and groups on half- and full-day excursions.
 Some restaurants in town will even cook your catch.

-San Jose del Cabo Rent a car and drive to San Jose del Cabo.
-A 20-minute drive from Cabo San Lucas along a winding highway that rings the Sea of Cortez, San Jose is charming, historic and peaceful (in other words, everything Cabo is not).
+San Jose del Cabo Rent a car and drive for 20 minutes from Cabo San Lucas along a winding highway that rings the Sea of Cortez.
+San Jose is charming, historic and peaceful (in other words, everything Cabo is not).
 Its adobe storefronts are centered around Plaza Mijares, with its green grass and shading trees.
 There's a historic mission, but the real diversion is boutique shopping for handmade jewelry, sporty cotton fashions, artwork and high-end household gifts.
 You won't find many tourist trinkets there.

 While tourists flock to take pictures at the hotel, built in 1947, the owners make clear on their website that there is no proven connection to the band.
 Still, there's no harm in stopping in the hotel's restaurant, La Coronela, for a drink (Calle Juarez S/N; 612-145-0525; open 7 a.m. to 9 p.m., 11 p.m. if there's a band).
 The town's beach, Playa Cerritos, also makes Todos Santos a draw for surfers.